Skip to main content

 If you had to evacuate your home what three things would you take and why?

-How can I use Story Prompts with my family?
+How can I use story ideas with my family?

-All prompts are built into the Simirity App.
+All ideas are built into the Simirity App.
 Within the app, you can send them to family members as Story Requests.
-This is a great opportunity to ensure important family stories get discussed and preserved for future generations.
+This is a great opportunity to ensure that essential family stories get discussed and preserved for future generations.

 Share